QUOJO-DAWSON/eks-infra-automation/README.md

 ### EKS Cluster

 The EKS cluster is configured with:
-- Version 1.33
+- Kubernetes version 1.33
-- Managed node groups with t2.large instances
+- Managed node groups with t2.large EC2 instances
-- Autoscaling from 2 to 5 nodes
+- Node autoscaling from 2 to 5 nodes based on workload
-- IAM roles for cluster access
+- IAM roles for secure cluster access

 ### Service Mesh